KILTprotocol/docs/docs/concepts/03_web3names.md

 There is a one-to-one relationship between DIDs and web3names.
 This means that a KILT DID can be linked to only one web3name, and a web3name can be claimed only by one DID.

-Each web3name is globally unique within the KILT space, and is composed of a sequence of a minimum of 3 to a maximum of 32 characters taken from a specific character set to enhance human redability and reduce the chances of *two web3names looking the same, despite being different*.
+Each web3name is globally unique within the KILT space, and is composed of a sequence of a minimum of 3 to a maximum of 32 characters taken from a specific character set to enhance human readability and reduce the chances of *two web3names looking the same, despite being different*.
 The character set includes only:
 - *lowercase letters*, from `a` to `z`
 - *digits* from `0` to `9`